GTNewHorizons/MalisisCore/README.md

 >If a new dependency was added, you can just restart your IDE and the Gradle plugin for that IDE should pull in the new dependencies.

 __Help!
 Things are not working!__
 >Some issues can be resolved by deleting the '.gradle' folder in your user directory and running through the setup steps again, or even running `gradle cleanCache` and running through the setup again.
-Otherwise if you are having trouble with something that the README does not cover, feel free to join our IRC channel and ask for assistance.
+Otherwise, if you are having trouble with something that the README does not cover, feel free to join our IRC channel and ask for assistance.

 [Eclipse]: http://www.eclipse.org/
 [Gradle]: http://www.gradle.org/